Work with ArcGIS Hub assistant (beta)

 Limitations and bias

 Suggestions generated using artificial intelligence can be misleading or inaccurate.
-To avoid potentially reinforcing any unintentional biases in the AI models used by Hub assistant (beta), human judgement should be applied to interpreting and acting upon the assistant's outputs.
+To avoid potentially reinforcing any unintentional biases in the AI models used by Hub assistant (beta), human judgement should be applied to interpreting and acting on the assistant's outputs.

 An ArcGIS Online organizational account is required to access Hub assistant (beta).
 Other account types, such as public accounts, are not currently supported.